moccalotto/kaos/_brainstorms/dire.md

   from a shuttle in low orbit, using magic instead of parachutes and to shield them from the heat of atmosphering entry.
 * Creatures like the cyber zombies of doom, quake, etc. (Demon mutants)
-* A fleet of evil looking ships, decorated with skulls and bones and crewed by "dark elves" in black leather armors.
+* A fleet of ships, decorated with skulls and bones and crewed by "dark elves" in black leather armors.

+## History